ncskth/traffic_tracking/esp32_helper/README.md

 #### building
-The project is build using platformio.
-I recommend installing into a virtual environment with pip (see the interface documentation).
+The project is built using platformio.
+I recommend installing it into a virtual environment with pip (see the interface readme).

 `pip install platformio`

+Then uploading should be as simple as

 `pio run -t upload`

-and it should be done
+Platformio automatically finds the right port and enters the bootloader.